prashantprojection/nemitts/README.md

    - Try logging in with Twitch
    - Ensure you're redirected back to your application after authentication

-3. **Verify Supabase integration**:
+3. **Verify localStorage integration**:
-   - Check that settings are being saved to Supabase
+   - Check that settings are being saved to localStorage
    - Verify that user authentication is working correctly

 ## Troubleshooting